 Kurt Thomas was named head coach of the track & field program in December 2010, after serving as the interim head coach for the 2010 season.
-He is in his fifth year overall with the Blazers after serving as an assistant track & field coach from 2008-09.
+He is in his seventh year overall with the Blazers after serving as an assistant track & field coach from 2008-09.
 He works primarily with the UAB sprinters and hurdlers.

 Thomas enjoyed success in his first year as head coach throughout the 2011 season as several student-athletes posted personal records, two school records were shattered and two athletes competed in the NCAA East Preliminaries.
 Rhiannon Johns qualified for the NCAA Outdoor Championships in the 5,000 meters for her first collegiate NCAA final.